 • Have a Greek private health insurance which shall cover all health and safety risks

-How does the Greek Golden Visa cost?
+How much does the Greek Golden Visa cost?

-The estimated fee for the Greek Golden Visa, based on €250,000 property investment is €15,832 for the for main applicant and spouse.
+The estimated fee for the Greek Golden Visa, is based on the investment option selected.
+The application fee for the main applicant is €2,000 and €150 for each family member.

 Is Greek Golden Visa worth it?